ENSpunks/LLC/Introduction.md

 # TOKENIZATION LLC

-A patent-pending[^1] system and method for minting, owning and managing a tokenized Delaware a limited liability company integrated into ENS.
+A patent-pending[^1] system and method for minting, owning and managing a tokenized Delaware limited liability company integrated into ENS.

 ### NAME AND WEBSITE: